TRIPS: CLIMATE CHANGE

-For example, the objective (Article 2 of the Convention) is: “… to achieve, in accordance with the relevant provisions of the Convention, stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.”
+The main objective of the 1992 UN Framework Convention on Climate Change (UNFCCC) is to achieve the stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.

-The challenge of developing green technologies, and of disseminating them to where they are needed, brings intellectual property into the frame.
+What is the role of IP in addressing the challenges of climate change?The challenge of developing green or environmentally sound technologies, and of disseminating them to where they are needed, brings intellectual property into the frame.
 Incentives are needed for companies and institutions to invest in

 research and development in the relevant technologies; a framework is needed to support the diffusion and transfer of technologies.
+A belief widely held by industry is that private investment into projects for developing green technology will only be forthcoming if policies and regulations, including on intellectual property, are clear and predictable.
+Industry points to the role of intellectual property in helping create technology partnerships and enabling complex green technologies from different sources to be combined.

 The TRIPS Agreement is part of the global intellectual property system that aims to contribute to promoting technological innovation and its transfer and dissemination.

-For example, industry widely believes that private investment into projects for developing green technology will only be forthcoming if certain conditions are met: that policies and regulations are clear and predictable, including on intellectual property.
-It points to the role of intellectual property in helping to create technology partnerships and to enable complex green technologies from different sources to be combined.

-Some developing country delegations negotiating climate change issues argue that the “flexibilities” in the TRIPS Agreement are significant for access to green technology.
+Some developing country delegations negotiating climate change issues have argued that the “flexibilities” in the TRIPS Agreement are significant for access to green technology.
 These flexibilities are in various provisions that allow governments to relax some basic obligations of intellectual property protection, such as patent rights, under certain conditions.
 (One of the most widely debated flexibilities is “compulsory licensing” for pharmaceuticals, which is explained here, but there are a number of other possibilities.)